Roniaur

+India

 In India, the Rauniyar call themselves as Namnihar.
-They claim to have come from Awadh some three hundred years.
-They are found throughout Magadh, Muzaffarpur, East Champaran, West Champaran, Munger, Bhagalpur, Nawada, Gaya and Odisha.
-Their common surnames are Shaw, Sah, Shah, Gupta, Keshri and Rauniyar also.
+They claim to have come from Awadh some three hundred years ago.
+They are found throughout Lucknow, Ayodhya, Prayagraj, Varanasi, Mirzapur, Maharajganj, Magadh, Muzaffarpur, Munger, Bhagalpur, Nawada, Bodh-Gaya, Gorakhpur, Deoria, Tamkuhi Raj and Odisha.
+Their common surnames are Sah, Shah and Rauniyar also.
 They are strictly endogamous and practice clan exogamy.
-The Roniaur speak Maithili in northeast Uttar Pradesh, Bhojpuri in western Bihar and commonly speak Hindi.
+The Roniaur speak Purvanchali in east Uttar Pradesh, Bhojpuri in western Bihar and commonly speak Hindi.

-Origin

-Several theories have been placed forward speculating the origin of the term 'Rauniyar'.
-One theory connects the origin of the term to 'Vikramaditya' Hemu who was a Rauniyar Vaish.
-Apparently around mid 1500's Hemu lost his battle with Akbar.
-Samrat Hem Chandra Vikramaditya, Hemu Vikramaditya or simply Hemu (Hindi: सम्राट हेम चंद्र विक्रमादित्य) (1501–1556) was a Hindu Emperor of India during the sixteenth century, in medieval times.
-This was one of the crucial periods in Indian history, when the Mughals and Afghans were desperately vying for power.

-Noted literary figure and one of the greatest publishers of his time Acharya Ramlochan Saran was also a Rauniyar.
-He was the direct descendent of the last Hindu emperor of India - Hemu.
-Many of his surviving relatives live in Whole India ,Nepal and Aborad like United States of America, Britain, Russia & Others.

 Present circumstances

 The Rauniyar are divided into three territorial groupings, the Purbia, Panchnaha and Bail Kuchnaha.
 Marriages within each of these groups aren't a common practice.
 They are further divided into several exogamous clans.
 Their traditional occupation has been in the business of textiles and food grains.
 A few Rauniyar are jagirdars, but they rarely ever cultivated their own land, depending on sharecroppers.
-Their customs are similar to other Awadh Bania, such as the Omar.
+Their customs are similar to other Awadh Baniya, such as the Omar and Magadh Baniyas such as Kaithal/Sinduriya(Vermillion sellers) and Pansari.

 The Rauniyar can be found as traders, landowners, entrepreneurs, large-scale business owners, consultants, and shopkeepers.
 Many used to be substantial jagirdars, but the land reforms carried out after independence in 1947 and seen a break up of the larger estates.
 Like other Bania communities, they are undergoing urbanization.
 Many rural Raniaur are village shopkeepers and money lenders.
 They have a statewide caste association, the Raniaur Mahasabha, which acts both as an instrument of social control as well as a communal welfare association.